 BANT may have made sense in the days when buyers followed a more traditional buying path and relied on a salesperson to educate them about products and services.
 But the B2B buying process has changed.
 Today’s buyer has unprecedented access to information, enabling them to make informed buying decisions, compile vendor short lists, and determine the best fit for their needs—without ever speaking to sales or filling out a lead form.

 As the 2017 Demand Gen Report B2B Buyer’s Survey noted, the majority of B2B buyers are self-navigating through early stages of the buying journey and are “largely operating under the radar.”
 At the same time, they are spending more time conducting research before a purchase than ever before, including a more detailed ROI analysis.
-It has become less about businesses qualifying buyers, and more about them qualifying us.
-Yet, BANT persists, and many organizations still insist on including it as part of their early stage lead qualification criteria.
+It has become less about businesses qualifying buyers, and more about the buyer qualifying the business.
+Yet BANT persists, and many organizations still insist on including it as part of their early stage lead qualification criteria.

 Make no mistake, in any sales process, a sales representative should discuss these key criteria with their prospects.
 However, this should come later in the sales cycle, after marketing has clearly identified buyers who are further in their decision process, or sales has accepted a lead and needs to evaluate the potential for that lead to become a selling opportunity.
 By waiting until the right time to ask about BANT, you not only provide a better experience for buyers, but also enable sales to be more efficient, because they’re focusing on leads who are most engaged and likely to close.